Norton Rose Fulbright Canada LLP

 Martin Masse provides timely and practical advice to clients on a range of federal regulatory matters.
 His practice focuses on competition/antitrust law, international trade law and procurement/anti-corruption matters.

 He has advised clients on a variety of competition law matters, including merger controls and Investment Canada Act clearance for domestic and international mergers.
-Mr. Masse has represented clients in relation to criminal cartel and bid-rigging investigations, including obtaining immunity and leniency treatment from the Bureau.
+Mr. Masse has represented clients in criminal cartel and bid-rigging investigations, including obtaining immunity and leniency treatment from the Bureau.
 He has assisted clients in retail price maintenance and abuse of dominance investigations.
 He has also handled competition law-related civil class action matters.

 Mr. Masse has in-depth knowledge of procurement matters.
 He has acted on behalf of government contractors in bid challenge disputes before the CITT, as well as provincial and municipal procurement review bodies.
 He provides advice to clients on bid preparation, including security clearance issues.
 Mr. Masse has also assisted in the development of procurement policies by governmental and private sector clients.